-- Does FDA agree that our software/instrument is a moderate level of concern and that the level of documentation that will be included in an upcoming marketing submission is consistent with FDA's recommendations provided in FDA's guidance entitled "Guidance for the Content of Premarket Submissions for Software Contained in Medical Devices" as part of the upcoming device submission? - Does FDA expect any further data validating functional operation of alerts and alarms in real or simulated circumstances beyond that recommended in FDA's guidance entitled "Guidance for the Content of Premarket Submissions for Software Contained in Medical Devices"?
-If so, can FDA give us additional guidance on what additional information is needed? - Does FDA agree that the software documentation defined in Section 4.2 of this Pre-Sub does not need to be included in the PMA supplement for the device as it was previously reviewed and approved in other PMA supplements (i.e., the PMA supplement will reference previously submitted information)?
+- Submissions for Software Contained in Medical Devices"58 as part of the upcoming device submission? - Does FDA expect any further data validating functional operation of [the emerging technology] beyond that recommended in FDA's guidance entitled "Guidance for the Content of Premarket Submissions for Software Contained in Medical Devices"?
+If so, can FDA give us additional guidance on what additional information is needed? - The software documentation defined in Section 4.2 of this Pre-Sub for the device was previously reviewed and approved in other PMA supplements (i.e., the PMA supplement will reference previously submitted information).
+Is it acceptable to omit this information from the planned PMA supplement?